The table the waiter ushered us first was near the toilet and my mother said ” I don’t like it”, so we got a better table near the window.

 Apparently, this is a medicinal beverage created in the 16th century.

 Also, the beer here was specially made for this restaurant by the local family brewery.

-They were the important part of the life in Gdansk in those days.
+They were the important part of life in Gdansk in those days.

-So the interior of this restaurant is designed as if this was the port tavern before the war.
+So the interior of this restaurant is designed as if this was a port tavern before the war.

 The restaurant is fairly new established in 2012, though.